FoodSentimentObservatory/pyMSSQL/README.md

 Before running the code, go to config.txt and set the desired search-definition value to 1.

 ```
-If you want to process general food discourse data, set that search-definition to 1.
+If you want to process general food discourse data, in the search-definition tag set `general` to 1.

-The code will then automatically select the needed keyword file, **generalDiscourse.txt**.
+The code will then automatically select the needed keyword file, **generalDiscourse.txt**, available the data folder.

 It will also select the search term that will be needed to sift through the database and collect only tweets
 from that discourse search.
+In this case from the tag `search-terms` it will select `genfoodhygiene`.
 ```

 ## Running the code